mattyoung101/omicron/documentation/docs/omicam.md

 limitation is what led us to develop the hybrid sensor-fusion/optimisation algorithm instead of just optimising directly.
 In the real world, just optimising was too unstable when lines weren't visible, compared to idealistic simulation renders.
-- The optimisation stage is still slow, even with only 40 or so objective function evaluations.
-In the Nelder-Mead simplex algorithm (which Subplex is based on), the evaluation of the simplex's vertices could be multi-threaded to speed it up if more CPU cores were available.
-May also be possible to run this algorithm on the GPU, if we had one.
+- The optimisation stage could be solved more intelligently by representing it as a least-squares problem instead of a derivative-free problem, as mentioned above.
 - The algorithm is difficult to debug.
 Despite programming tools for Omicontrol, it's still difficult to determine exactly why the algorithm won't localise sometimes, which could be a problem at competitions.
 Although this is expected from a complex approach, more debugging tools should be programmed to assist with this.